Sheeted Clastic Dikes in the Megaflood Region

 This Study

-I searched for clastic dikes in unconsolidated sediments, partially-lithified sediments, and flood-scoured bedrock exposed along roads, streams, and rail lines between Priest River, ID and The Dalles, OR.
-Dozens of excavated pits, trenches, and quarries were surveyed.
-Long foot traverses were made in valleys of the Columbia, Snake, Yakima, Spokane, Walla Walla, Sanpoil, Touchet, Tucannon, Umatilla Rivers, and valleys of numerous tributaries.
-Thick sections of non-flood sediments at Saddle Mountains, Smyrna Bench, Frenchman Hills, White Bluffs, and Palouse Hills were also carefully surveyed.
+I searched for clastic dikes in unconsolidated sediments, partially-lithified sediments, and flood-scoured bedrock exposed along roads, streams, rail lines, and natural escarpments between Priest River, ID and The Dalles, OR.
+I also surveyed dozens of excavated pits, trenches, and quarries. and made long foot traverses in valleys of the Columbia, Snake, Yakima, Spokane, Walla Walla, Sanpoil, Touchet, Tucannon, Umatilla Rivers, and numerous tributaries.
+Thick sections of non-flood sediments at Saddle Mountains, Smyrna Bench, Frenchman Hills, White Bluffs, and Palouse Hills were carefully examined as well as dozens of cuts in glacial deposits north of the Channeled Scablands.
+Holocene alluvium in floodplains of modern creeks and numerous outcrops of Palouse Loess outside the floodway were also surveyed for dikes and other soft sediment deformation features.
 I measured the widths of >3000 dikes at >300 exposures and counted the number of vertical sheets in >1000 dikes.
-Field work was conducted between 1995 and 2025 using the same data collection protocols.
-The dikes observed varied in width and length, but were otherwise identical throughout the region.
-Their occur only in deposits within Pleistocene floodways and at elevations no higher than flood trimlines.
-Hundreds of outcrops in loess and sandy alluvium beyond the floodway were inspected, mapped, and found to contain no dikes.
-The sheeted, wedge-shaped structures appear to have formed by the same mechanism during the Pleistocene and not before or since.
-This article updates previous reports (Cooley and others, 1996; Cooley, 1996, 2008, 2014, 2015, 2020).
-The photos and figures included here are mine unless otherwise credited.
+Field work was conducted between 1995 and 2025.
+The vertically-sheeted sand, silt, and gravel-filled dikes varied in width and length from place to place, but otherwise exhibited identical characteristics wherever found.
+The dikes occur only within Ice Age floodways and at elevations no higher than Missoula flood trimlines.
+All appear to have formed by the same mechanism during the Pleistocene, not before or since.

 Dike Distribution